simonyuen1999/multv/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+Another build command `ng build --output-hashing=bundles` is used to build the project with hashed file names.

+## Running on http-serve

+Run `npx http-server dist\multv\browser` to run the project on http-server.
+Access http://127.0.0.1:8081 to test the program.

 ## Running unit tests